-SALT LAKE CITY (AP) A suspended University of Southern California football player charged with rape in Utah and facing allegations involving the same woman in California was ordered Friday not to contact the alleged victim.
+SALT LAKE CITY (AP) A judge reduced bail Friday for a suspended University of Southern California football player charged with rape in Utah.